Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Grouse Mountain Ski Resort and Year-Round Attraction

 Getting to Grouse by Car

-Driving north over the Lions Gate Bridge from downtown Vancouver through Stanley Park, as you cross the bridge veer right towards North Vancouver.
-At the first traffic light, which is at Capilano Road, turn left and then just keep going up the hill for about 10 minutes.
+Driving north over the Lions Gate Bridge from downtown Vancouver through Stanley Park, as you cross the bridge veer right towards North Vancouver heading along Marine Drive.
+At the first set of traffic lights, which is at Capilano Road, turn left and then just keep going up the hill for about 10 minutes.

 Capilano Road turns into Nancy Greene Way and at the top is the mountain’s Skyride tram which takes you to the base of the ski hill.
 Rarely ever do you need winter tires to get there, which isn’t the case for all the other mountains.